Akron Children's Logo

 How Is Pectus Excavatum Diagnosed?

-• echocardiogram to test heart function
+• an echocardiogram to test how well the heart works

 How Is Pectus Excavatum Treated?